sprinthubmobile/content-style-guide/13-writing-for-translation.html.md

 **“Require” plus an infinitive** (could confuse the relationship between subject and object)

 - Yes: Autoresponders can be configured and sent from paid accounts.
 - No: A paid account is required to send autoresponders.
-(This could imply that users with paid accounts are required to send autoresponders.)
+(This could imply that audience with paid accounts are required to send autoresponders.)

 **“Has” or “have” plus past participle** (could confuse the relationship between subject and object)